WatchmakinBilly/Screw-Polisher/README.md

 How to:

+I had mine machined by PCBway, just upload the .step and the .png drawing file . make all the same selections as in the "machining instructions image) You could use any cnc serrvice you wish.

 Seperate front section of the blank by sawing through the tabs holding it to the main body of the too (I used a hack saw).

 File away tabs.